Francis J. Haas: Priesthood

 Leaving Washington in 1935, Haas was appointed rector of St. Francis Seminary in Wisconsin.
 He received a Doctor of Law degree in 1936 from the University of Wisconsin.
 Haas also served as president of the Catholic Association for International Peace.

 Bishop of Grand Rapids

-In 1943, Hass resigned as chair of the President's Committee on Fair Employment Practice to become the bishop of Grand Rapids, Michigan.
-Pope Pius XII appointed him bishop on September 26, 1943, and he was consecrated by Archbishop Amleto Cicognani on November 18, 1943.
+In 1943, Hass resigned as chair of the President's Committee on Fair Employment Practice to become the bishop of Grand Rapids.
+Pope Pius XII appointed him bishop on September 26, 1943, and he was consecrated at the Cathedral of Saint Andrew in Grand Rapids, Michigan, by Archbishop Amleto Cicognani on November 18, 1943.